aspose-barcode/Aspose.BarCode-Documentation/cpp/developer-guide/symbology-generation-specifics/1d-barcodes/codablockf-barcodes/_index.md

 ## **Layout Settings**
-To set the layout of *Codablock-F* barcodes by defining the number of rows and columns, it is necessary to initialize the [*Columns*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/codablockparameters/properties/columns) and [*Rows*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/codablockparameters/properties/rows) properties of class [*CodablockParameters*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/codablockparameters) where the former is the most significant parameter.
+To set the layout of *Codablock-F* barcodes by defining the number of rows and columns, it is necessary to initialize *Columns* and *Rows* properties of class *CodablockParameters* where the former is the most significant parameter.
 The maximal values of these properties are limited to 62 and 44 for *Columns* and *Rows*, respectively.

 The barcode images provided below have been generated with different layout settings.